HubSpot/ui-extensions-examples/display-iframe-modal/README.md

 # Display an iframe modal

 This sample is designed to help you with opening a popup iframe modal from inside the custom card.
+You can embed a link of your choice into this iframe.
+For the sake of simplicity, we have embedded a link to Wikipedia as shown below.

 ![display-iframe](https://github.com/HubSpot/ui-extensions-examples/assets/110251572/523d06d6-1fa4-4218-9587-83c162224c38)